Community Engagement Panel

 How much time do I need to give?

-In general, there is no minimum time you must give you can discuss with us what arrangement works for you and the role you are applying for
+You can give as much time as you would like from 3 hours per month upwards.
+You can discuss with us what arrangement works for you and the role you are applying for.

 Will I be paid?